Sunadhar

 Sunadhar is a coastal village situated near the bank of the Devi River in the Jagatsinghpur district of Odisha, India.
 It is a part of the Gandakula region, which is divided into two villages, Bairakha and Sunadhar.

 Geography

-The village of Sunadhar is located about 36 kilometres from the district town Jagatsinghpur on the Cuttack-Naharana road, about five kilometres from the Bay of Bengal to the east.
+Sunadhar is about 36 kilometres from the district town Jagatsinghpur on the Cuttack-Naharana road, about five kilometres from the Bay of Bengal.